simjunky/Leelo/FixList.md

 8. Why is there an extra CSP profile? shouldnt it follow the regular solar profile?
 9. Why are there still ROR within `InputsR` when they have a profile of 0 and instead are now in their own section?
 10. Why is Coal ramping daily using a 12h timeframe instead of 24h?
+11. Reserve Variables: How does frequency reserve work?

 ## Big To-Do's